Heavy clashes in Sudan's capital as truce set to expire

 Both sides have said they are considering extending a deal for a week-long ceasefire brokered by Saudi Arabia and the United States that was designed to allow for the distribution of aid and is due to expire at 9.45 p.m.
 (19:45 GMT) local time on Monday.

-Saudi Arabia and the United States said on Sunday that both the army and the RSF had repeatedly violated the truce and had impeded the delivery of humanitarian access and restoration of essential services.
+Saudi Arabia and the United States, which are also remotely monitoring the ceasefire deal and have appealed for its renewal, said on Sunday that both the army and the RSF had repeatedly violated the truce and had impeded the delivery of humanitarian access and restoration of essential services.

+"Since yesterday evening there has been bombardment with all types of weapons between the army and the Rapid Support.
+We're in a state of great fear.
+Where's the truce?"
+Hassan Othman, a 55-year-old resident of Omdurman told Reuters by phone.

+Across the country, the health ministry has said more than 700 people have died as a result of the fighting, though the true figure is likely much higher.

 EXPLAINER-What is happening in Sudan?
 Fighting in Khartoum explained